 Finding your way around the museum

-Located on the Place du Carrousel in the first arrondissement of Paris, opposite the Tuileries Gardens, the Louvre Museum is well served by public transport.
+Located on the Place du Carrousel in Paris’s first arrondissement, opposite the Tuileries Gardens, the Louvre is served by a wide range of public transport.

-By bus: routes 21, 24, 27, 39, 48, 68, 69, 72, 81, 95.
+By bus: lines 21, 24, 27, 39, 48, 68, 69, 72, 81, 95.

-What else can you do
+What else can you do there?

 The history of the Louvre

-From Fortress to Museum
+From fortress to museum

-In the 12th century, the Louvre was a fortress protecting Paris from attack, but Charles V turned it into his royal residence, transforming it into a real castle and thus marking the beginning of its palace function.
-Over the course of the reigns, it underwent numerous renovations and improvements, becoming a symbol of renaissance under François I. It officially became a museum in 1793.
-It will serve as a place to display the nation’s masterpieces.
+In the 12th century, the Louvre was a fortress protecting Paris from attack, but Charles V made it his royal residence, transforming it into a true château and thus marking the beginning of its function as a palace.
+Over the course of the reigns, it underwent numerous works and improvements, becoming a symbol of renaissance under François I, and officially becoming a museum in 1793.
+It served as a place to exhibit the nation’s masterpieces.

 The Louvre Pyramid